dflib/dflib/README.md

    .mapColumnValue("b", (Integer v) -> v * 5)        // 1. transform a single column
    .map((from, to) -> from.copy(to)); // 2. transform the entire row.
                                       // Showing how the row is copied.
-                                      // Transforming code must not alter the original row.

 // joins
 DataFrame df3 = DataFrame.fromSequenceFoldByRow(columns, 2, "a", "b", 4, "c", "d")